 Boots: Burton Ion, Nike Kaiju, DC Judge

-In this Video Kyle and Peter thought the Drift was continuous rocker but its got a little bit of flat between the feet.
+In this Video, Kyle and Peter thought the Drift was a continuous rocker but it got a little bit of flat between the feet.
 It feels almost like a continuous rocker board though.

 On Snow Feel: The Drift will be loose and playful but a little more stable in flat sections and on harder snow than a continuous rocker board.
 This is a great butter around the mountain kind of board and it isn’t made for higher speeds and carves.
 If you like to butter/press/play around the mountain, hit the park a lot and are on a limited budget the Drift Rocker is a great freestyle choice.

 Powder: Even though there was no powder when we tried this board you can tell this will have a very good float for a twin with a centered stance.

 Turn Initiation and Carving– This was borderline super easy and we never felt like we had to work for anything.
 The flat between the feet is minimal had Kyle and Peter feeling like it was a continuous rocker.
 Still, there is more stability here between the feet than most continuous rocker boards.
 It’s not that much fun to carve but it’s wash out point is later than you would think.
 This is all about short to medium radius turns.